dgl/httphere/README.md

     chmod +x httphere
     ./httphere

-(This will serve the current directory, doing this in your home directory may be a bad idea.
-Better to store it in your ~/bin, then run it in a specific directory.)
+This will serve the current directory, doing this in your home directory may be a bad idea.
+Better to store it in your ~/bin, then run it in a specific directory.

+Some of these builds may not work for various reasons (e.g. go statically links on OpenBSD, this will only work for a specific version because OpenBSD does not guarantee compatibility between versions.)

 Why?
 ====